 Current generation quantum technologies are typically noisy and prone to rapid decoherence due to their interactions with the wider environment.
 This is usually thought to be detrimental to their operation, but theoretical treatments often neglect correlations in the noise, since they are difficult to treat using conventional approaches.
 We have been using our framework to characterise the significant correlations in existing quantum devices, and are working to show how they could be exploited to perform classically hard tasks and achieve quantum supremacy.

-A central obstacle in predicting the future states of a dynamical system is to understand how much of the system's past affects its future.
+A central obstacle in predicting the future behaviour of a dynamical process is to understand how much of the system's past affects its future.
 This topic is crucial for understanding the necessary resources to model the dynamics of an arbitrary system.
-We are working to operationally characterise non-Markovian dynamics.
-The methods we develop will be used to battle non-Markovian noise via new error correction methods.
+We have developed a framework for operationally characterising memory effects in quantum dynamics, and are applying it to explore the structure of stochastic processes in the quantum domain.
+The methods we are developing will be used to battle non-Markovian noise via new error correction methods.

 Time-energy uncertainty relations can be operationally interpreted as bounds on the minimal time required to achieve a measurable transition of the state of a system, and are thus known as quantum speed limits.
 In this picture, finding the fastest transition between two states is equivalent to finding the shortest path that connects them in the space of states.
 With our research we are working to exploit the geometry of quantum state space to improve the performance of these bounds and develop methods to better control quantum systems to perform useful tasks.